redFrik/udk16-Immersive_Technologies/udk161117/README.md

 again try to add your own arrays.

-note the different rhythms your get. numbers like 1, 0.5, 0.3333333, 0.25 will make the click sounds come back in sync at regular intervals. so 1/2, 1/3, 1/4 etc are all giving interesting result, while combinations of more random numbers like 0.41, 1.18 etc will repeat perhaps only every 10 year.
+note the different rhythms your get. numbers like 1, 0.5, 0.3333333, 0.25 will make the click sounds come back in sync at regular intervals. so 1/2, 1/3, 1/4 etc are all giving interesting result, while combinations of more random numbers like 0.41, 1.18 etc will repeat perhaps only once every 10 years.

 ```
 a= {var arr= (1/8, (1/8)+(1/16) ..
 1.0); Splay.ar(Ringz.ar(Impulse.ar(arr), 800*arr, 0.2))}.play;